EnginKosure/ReactLiveStream/frontend/README.md

 - `yarn start` or `npm start`
   You will be able to access the website from http://localhost:3000

+  also in backend folder (cd .. && cd backend)

+  - `npm install`
+  - `npm devStart`
+    You will be able to access the video streaming window from http://localhost:3007

 ## Demo of the Project

 <img src="./src/assets/aplaudo.gif" alt="My Project GIF" width="900" height="600">